Anti-LGBTQ curriculum laws in the United States: History

+Current

+In the most recent years, the U.S government spent almost 60 million dollars by 2016 towards abstinence curricula.
+This federal funding continues to support abstinence teachings even with ongoing debates around comprehensive sex education.
+These factors contribute to the perpetuation of LGBTQ+ exclusion from curricula.

 State laws

 Louisiana

 "No sex education course offered in the public schools of the state shall utilize any sexually explicit materials depicting male or female homosexual activity ...
 The major emphasis of any sex education instruction offered in the public schools of this state shall be to encourage sexual abstinence between unmarried persons and any such instruction shall: ...
 Emphasize abstinence from sexual activity outside of marriage as the expected standard for all school-age children."
 La.
 R.S. § 17:281.
 State Legislator Dodie Horton introduced HB 837 in the 2022 Legislative Session which would prohibit any public school teacher, employee or presenter from discussing sexual orientation or gender identity; it died in committee.

 Mississippi

 "Abstinence-only education shall remain the state standard for any sex-related education taught in the public schools.
 For purposes of this section, abstinence-only education includes any type of instruction or program which, at an appropriate age ... [t]eaches the current state law related to sexual conduct, including forcible rape, statutory rape, ... and homosexual activity ... and teaches that a mutually faithful, monogamous relationship in the context of marriage is the only appropriate setting for sexual intercourse."
 Miss.
 Code § 37-13-171.